BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial.rst

 Controlling the simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 The control model specifies how the simulation is controlled.
 This can also be thought of as the boundary conditions of the simulation.
-In the first instance we use IEswitch control policy.
+In the first instance we use CCDischarge control policy.
 We set the total time scaled by the CRate in the model.
 The CRate has been set by the json file.
 We can access it here:

 .. code-block:: matlab